 Project Lombok Maven

-- Create a simple maven project using - How to Create a Simple Maven Project in Eclipse article.
+- Create a simple maven project using the - How to Create a Simple Maven Project in Eclipse article.

 - Add the below dependency in your maven project pom.xml file: